zhengchenliang/FPS-file-format/README.md

     Converts a JSON file back to the FPS format:
     - Creates a main FPS file with a `_.fps` extension.
     - Generates additional FPS files for nested objects and arrays.
+    - For arrays, creates individual element files (with numeric suffixes) and a container file.
+    - For nested objects, creates separate FPS files with appropriate naming conventions.
+    - For objects without direct properties but with nested structures, creates void-body files (starting with "-||").
     - Maintains relationships through background references.
     - Handles arrays, nested objects, and primitive values appropriately.
     - Preserves the complete data structure and relationships from the JSON.